johnsonandjohnson/RapTLR/README.md

 ## <font color="blue"> Tutorial </font>

-### 1. Install the package directly using the code below, replace the capitalized words with your JnJ username and password,
+### 1. Install the package directly using the code below.

 ```
 ## If you don't have it, first install the package remotes, install.packages("remotes")